Awarded $19,133,819 (FY15) and $18,059,493 (FY16) in grants and direct charitable activities.

 Dear Friends and Colleagues,

-The target asset allocation remained the same and with the able assistance of Cambridge Associates, the Trust’s investment committee worked to ensure that investment managers continued to perform in accordance with their mandates and to operate effectively and in accordance with the law.
-The private investment portfolio was expanded and after seven years is now in line with its target allocation and generating cash flow.
-We truly appreciate our dedicated investment committee members: Trustees Jim Bruner, chair, Paul Critchfield, Art DeCabooter, Laura Grafman, and Steve Zabilski along with outside members Dr. Jeffrey Coles, Jacque Millard, and Kent Misener.
+The Trust's target asset allocation remains diversified, which should provide resilience in difficult economic environments and adequate returns in more favorable conditions.
+We continue to be grateful for the expertise and assistance provided by Cambridge Associates, the Trust’s investment consultants.
+The investment committee diligently evaluated Cambridge’s recommendations, and reports, ensuring that investment managers continue to perform in accordance with their mandates, operate effectively, and in accordance with the law.
+We truly appreciate our dedicated investment committee members: Trustees Jim Bruner, chair, Paul Critchfield, Art DeCabooter, and Steve Zabilski along with outside members Dr. Jeffrey Coles, Jacque Millard, and Kent Misener.

 Results of operations as reported in our audited financial statements are summarized in the following table.
 The data is presented on a GAAP, therefore accrual, basis.
-On a cash basis during the fiscal year ended March 31, 2014, grants and direct charitable activities were more than $23.6 million, and exceeded $62.6 million over the three-year period.
+On a cash basis during the fiscal year ended March 31, 2016, grants and direct charitable activities were more than $18.7 million, and totaled $60.2 million over the three-year period.
 Each year operating and grantmaking expenses were in line with the budget approved by the board.

 Fair Market Value of Investments and Charitable Expenditures